Table of Contents

 Step 3: Packing

-Once all items in an order have been picked, it’s time to get them securely packed up.
-For merchants fulfilling orders themselves, this means placing the picked items in a box or poly mailer, which gets sent to the customer.
+Once all items in an order have been picked, it’s time to get them securely packed up in a box or poly mailer, which gets sent to the customer.

 In packing, it’s important to include insulating or protective materials so that the goods don’t get jostled or broken in transit.
 These materials can include boxes, bubble mailers or poly bags, packing tape, bubble wrap, air fill, and other dunnage.

-3PL partners will handle parcel fulfilment for you.
+3PL partners will handle packing for you.
 Some 3PLs will charge for packing materials, while others include them as part of their fulfilment services.
 Your 3PL will choose packing materials that will both protect your products and add up to the lowest practical dimensional weight.

-If you’d prefer to keep your brand front and centre, some 3PLs allow you to stock your own custom boxes or otherwise use plain brown boxes.
+If you’d prefer to keep your brand front and centre, some partners allow you to stock your own custom boxes or otherwise use plain brown boxes.

 Step 4: Shipping

 Once the order is packed, it’s time to ship.
-Merchants must purchase shipping labels, affix the right label to each packaged order, and mail them to the customer using couriers such as the USPS, FedEx, UPS, and DHL.
+Merchants must purchase shipping labels, affix the right label to each packaged order, and mail them to the customer using last-mile couriers such as the USPS, FedEx, UPS, DHL, and more.

 Most 3PL partners will purchase shipping labels from shipping courier(s) on the merchant’s behalf.
 Some fulfilment providers have preferred couriers with whom they partner, while others compare shipping costs from a variety of couriers.
 The latter helps ensure the most affordable pricing possible for any given shipping option.